-Astroid (TSA) Philadelphia, also collaboratively working with after school art programs and community centers under San Francisco School of Needlework and Design (SFSNAD) are ways to provide a consistent connection with society.
+Collaboratively working with after-school art programs and community centers under San Francisco School of Needlework and Design (SFSNAD) are ways to provide a consistent connection with society.

-As an apprentice , I have studied, trained, as a working artist in Thailand, India, South Korea, France, UK, Spain, Sweden and USA learning mural arts, textiles, embroidery, tea ceremony, jewelry arts, fish tanning and other traditional arts.
-Understanding and applying art within ones life is a belief structure that adds to creating a better world while maintaining a balance that helps one deal with societies pressures.
-I work collectively through an artist run gallery (TSA) , as a freelance studio focused artist focused on 2 and 3D disciplines and most of my support comes from being recognized as an artisanal master craftswoman with the government.
-As a teacher and worker of needle arts, time is spent focused on percision and the details found in the art of Heraldry.
-Every detail from creating a design, tracing, stitching, to displaying and lecturing on the value of craftmanship must be of the highest value and quality.
-Painting and printmaking is my expressive self and nature of how the world is reflected in me.
-Most of my time in the painting realm is focused on a dialogue using watercolor, gouache mediums, vintage and newly created japanese stencils to allow for texture and color depth.
+Using traditional arts education and mastery in the fine art of needlework allows for her belief structure and art to be balanced.
+Apprenticed trained, having worked as an artist in the US, Thailand, India, South Korea, France, the UK, Spain, and Sweden focused on painting, and textile arts.
+As a teacher and worker of needle arts, time is spent focused on precision and the details found in the art of Heraldry.
+From creating a design, tracing, and stitching, to displaying and lecturing on the value of craftsmanship must be of the highest value and quality.
+Painting and printmaking are her expressions in nature and how the world is reflected.
+Most of her time in the painting realm is focused on dialogue using watercolor, gouache mediums, and vintage and newly created Japanese stencils to allow for texture and color depth.
 Print work is performed on handmade silk fabric and paper .
-Every environment has its own issues on how to maintain an eco-component to their practice.
+Every environment has its own issues on how to maintain an eco-component in their practice.
 Creating practices that lead to a slow art movement allows for the stewardship of space and teaching opportunities.
-Have Participated and curated numerous public presentations of art exhibitions like TSA(Philadelphia), Schau Fenster and The National Museum (Berlin), The Jones Institute, La Chapelle de Sainte Lucie (Marsanne, France),